DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 2 - Download and install the 'Raspberry Pi Imager' software

-- Download and Install Raspberry Pi Imager: https://www.raspberrypi.com/software/)
+- Download and Install Raspberry Pi Imager: https://www.raspberrypi.com/software/

 *Need more help completing Step 2?
 For detailed step-by-step instructions, click [here](/docs/rpi_setup_step2_get_imager_win.md) for Windows and [here](/docs/rpi_setup_step2_get_imager_mac.md) for Mac.*

 ## STEP 3 - Use 'Raspberry Pi Imager' to pre-configure the operating system and write it to the SSD

 - Launch 'Raspberry Pi Imager' if it is not already running.
-Be sure it is v1.7.3 or newer.
+Check it is v1.7.3 or newer:

 ![Raspberry Pi Imager v1.7.3](/images/macos_setup_3_mm.png)